adalrsjr1/microservice/README.md

 ## Example

-The following example will start microservice and attempt to connect to a different instance of micro-sock, on host "test-host".
+The following example will start a microservice and attempt to connect to a different instance of micro-sock "test-host".
 In this case, zipkin is on host "zipkin"

 ```bash
 ./microservice -name=micro -zipkin=zipkin:9411 test-host